learningequality/kolibri-docs/docs/install/_linux.rst

 * You run out of storage space.
 If you have a USB source for additional storage, do something like this::

-      sudo systemctl kolibri stop  # Stop kolibri sudo mv /var/kolibri /your/external/media  # Move its data sudo chown -R kolibri.kolibri /your/external/media/kolibri  # Ensure that the kolibri user owns the folder sudo ln -s /your/external/media /var/kolibri  # Restore the original location with a symbolic link sudo systemctl kolibri start  # Start kolibri
+      sudo systemctl kolibri stop  # Stop kolibri sudo mv /var/kolibri/.kolibri /your/external/media/kolibri_data  # Move its data sudo chown -R kolibri /your/external/media/kolibri_data  # Ensure that the kolibri user owns the folder sudo ln -s /your/external/media/kolibri_data /var/kolibri/.kolibri  # Restore the original location with a symbolic link sudo systemctl kolibri start  # Start kolibri